WeWeb AI Review: What Works and What Doesn't

 I’ve seen people complain about burning through 500k tokens on simple requests.
 That’s not great.

-The new pricing starts at $16 per month for the basic Seat plan and $10 per month for the basic Site plan.
-You'll likely need to upgrade to the higher plan if you use AI frequently.
+The workspace plans start at $20/month (Essential, billed annually).
+Site plans start at $13/month for the Front-end only plan.
+You’ll likely need to upgrade to a higher workspace plan if you use AI frequently.

 If you live in a few specific countries, you’ll see prices in your local currency and at a lower amount due to pricing parity.